Sunday, October 13, 2024

 Related works:

-My November 2023 post – A New, Broader, More Fundamental Case for Social Media Agent "Middleware" – introduced the Three Pillars framing, and embeds a deck that adds details and implication not yet fully addressed elsewhere.
+My November 2023 post introducing the pillars framing – A New, Broader, More Fundamental Case for Social Media Agent "Middleware" – introduced the Three Pillars framing, and embeds a deck that adds details and implication not yet fully addressed elsewhere.

-The core ideas were addressed more formally in my April 2024 CIGI policy brief, New Logics for Governing Human Discourse in the Online Era.
+Core ideas addressed more formally in my April 2024 CIGI policy brief, New Logics for Governing Human Discourse in the Online Era.

 Other related works are listed on my blog.